andrzejenne/truxton/README.md

 ## Actual State

 not working !
-It looks like it is stuck after rom load.
+Rom Ram Sound check OK, but does not run after.

+screen has incorrect rotation, it's based on zero wing.

 ## What has been done